ibm-cloud-docs/Cloudant/tutorials/migrate-to-iam-only.md

 {: toc-completion-time="10m"}

 When you create a new service credential by using the {{site.data.keyword.cloud_notm}} Dashboard or the
-{{site.data.keyword.cloud_notm}} CLI, it always produces a new username and password combination for legacy credentials as well as a new IAM API Key.
-This tutorial guides you through migrating your instance from generating new legacy credentials and IAM API Keys to generating new IAM API keys only.
+{{site.data.keyword.cloud_notm}} CLI, it always produces a new username and password combination.
+This method applies to legacy credentials as well as a new IAM API key.
+This tutorial guides you through migrating your instance from generating new legacy credentials and IAM API keys to generating new IAM API keys only.

 This tutorial is only applicable to {{site.data.keyword.cloudant_short_notm}} instances within resource groups with legacy credentials that are enabled.